 Revisit family traditions that include sharing good times with family and friends.
 Find ways to reconnect over positive experiences.
 Reconstructing healthy social connections with relatives when treatment is completed involves making amends and taking responsibility for your actions, past and present.

-It should come as no surprise that living a successful a sober life is highly related to the post-treatment support system you create.
+It should come as no surprise that living a successful sober life is highly related to the post-treatment support system you create.
 That’s why a successful long-term recovery involves complete and honest communication as well as a new way of interacting with the world absent of the buffer created by substances.